U.S. News Rankings

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |SAT/ACT scores must be received by||April 1|

-The student-faculty ratio at Taylor University is 12:1, and the school has 58.6 percent of its classes with fewer than 20 students.
-The most popular majors at Taylor University include: Business, Management, Marketing, and Related Support Services; Education; Psychology; Theology and Religious Vocations; and English Language and Literature/Letters.
-The average freshman retention rate, an indicator of student satisfaction, is 85.5 percent.
+The student-faculty ratio at Taylor University is 12:1, and the school has 61.1 percent of its classes with fewer than 20 students.
+The most popular majors at Taylor University include: Education; Business, Management, Marketing, and Related Support Services; Social Sciences; Communication, Journalism, and Related Programs; and Psychology.
+The average freshman retention rate, an indicator of student satisfaction, is 86.5 percent.

 |Student gender distribution|